National Palace Of SintraCurrently Closed

 - The National Palace is a 10 minute walk from the Sintra train station.

-National Palace Of Sintra Tickets Prices
+National Palace Of Sintra Ticket Prices

 - Discounted ticket prices are available for children and senior citizens.